-On October 24, 2005, the shareholders of the Company authorized the issuance of up to 250,000 warrants reserved to a category of beneficiaries comprising the Directors of the Company who are not officers and/or employees of the Company, including the Chairman, of which 240,000 have been subscribed for.
-On November 3, 2005, the Board of Directors authorized the Directors of the Company, Mssrs.
-Vogelstein, Boonstra, Thurmann and Lemoine, to subscribe to 60,000 warrants each for a subscription price of 1.49 Euros per warrant (\$1.79).
-Each warrant is exercisable to purchase one Share at price of 14.91Euros (\$17.88).
+On May 15, 2007 the shareholders of the Company authorized the issuance of up to 150,000 warrants reserved to a category of beneficiaries comprising the Directors of the Company who are not officers and/or employees of the Company, including the Chairman, of which 125,000 have been subscribed for.

-On March 2, 2006, the Board of Directors authorized Mr. Lodewijk J.R. de Vink, Director, to subscribe to 63,084 warrants and Mssrs Boonstra and Vogelstein to subscribe for 3,083 warrants each for a subscription price of 2.0 Euros per warrant (\$2.40).
-Each warrant is exercisable to purchase one Share at price of 20.07 Euros (\$23.99).
+On May 15, 2007 the Board of Directors authorized the Directors of the Company, Mssrs., Boonstra, de Vink, Lemoine, Vannier and Vogelstein, to subscribe to 25,000 warrants each for a subscription price of 2.16 Euros per warrant (\$2.92).
+Each warrant is exercisable to purchase one Share at a price of 20.54 Euros (\$27.83).

-On October 24, 2005, the shareholders of the Company authorized the issuance of new shares which authorizes the Board of Directors to award and issue up to 200,000 shares free of charge to officers and employees of the company as compensation for services rendered.
+On May 15, 2007 the shareholders of the Company authorized the issue of new shares which authorizes the Board of Directors to award and issue up to 200,000 shares free of charge to officers and employees of the company as compensation for services rendered.
 Under the terms of the awards the shares are definitively owned by the beneficiaries two years following their allocation and the beneficiaries are required to retain the shares for a further two years.